Kinesoft

+Lawsuit against SoftBank and dissolvement

-In 1995-05-25, Kinesoft and Softbank entered into the "Game Porting Agreement".
-Under the terms of that agreement, Softbank was to provide Kinesoft with a certain number of console games to be "ported" to a PC platform; the "porting" involves translating pre-existing video games from the console platform to the personal computer platform.
+On 25 May 1995 Kinesoft and SoftBank entered into the "Game Porting Agreement".
+Under the terms of that agreement, SoftBank was to provide Kinesoft with a certain number of console games to be "ported" to a PC platform; the "porting" involves translating pre-existing video games from the console platform to the personal computer platform.
 The games were to be published by GAMEBANK Corporation, a joint venture company established by SoftBank and Microsoft to bring console titles to Windows 95 for the Japanese marketplace by using its unique talents and tool-sets to convert existing Sega Genesis titles.
 In the US, some of these ports were published by Interplay.
 These ports were later expanded to include Nintendo and some early Sony PlayStation titles as well.

-In 1999-11-17, Kinesoft Development filed a lawsuit in US District Court for the Northern District of Illinois, Eastern Division against its SoftBank Holdings Inc. and SoftBank Corporation for breach of SoftBank's obligations under a previous settlement agreement, which alleged violation of the 1997 Agreement where Softbank was required to pay $10 million between 1997-06-12 and 1998-10-01, which had been made after Kinesoft had sued Softbank for breach of the Game Porting Agreement, which Softbank had admitted that it had not provided Kinesoft with the agreed upon number of games that had led to the 1997 Agreement where Kinesoft released all claims against Softbank Corporation under the Game Porting Agreement.
-The case was to go forward in a trial set in 2001-06-01.
+Following this, Kinesoft had sued SoftBank for breach of the Game Porting Agreement, and SoftBank admitted that it had not provided Kinesoft with the agreed upon number of games.
+This led to a settlement agreement in 1997 where Kinesoft released all claims against SoftBank Corporation under the Game Porting Agreement.
+Following that, on 17 November 1999, Kinesoft Development filed a lawsuit in US District Court for the Northern District of Illinois, Eastern Division against its SoftBank Holdings Inc. and SoftBank Corporation for breach of SoftBank's obligations under the 1997 settlement agreement, where SoftBank was required to pay $10 million between 12 June 1997 and 10 October 1998.
+The case was to go forward in a trial set on 1 June 2001.
 Eventually it dissolved soon after the trial in 2001.